 There may only be 35 pure Scottish wildcats left, which face an impossible task finding each other to produce the next generation.
-There are over 1,000 giant pandas in the world, 3,000 tigers, 20,000 polar bears: there may only be 35 pure Scottish wildcats, they need immediate help, and Wildcat Haven is delivering it:
+There are over 1,000 giant pandas in the world, 3,000 tigers, 20,000 polar bears: our wildcats need immediate help, and Wildcat Haven is delivering it:

 250 square miles of remote habitat and expanding